BunnyNabbit/loadbrk/README.md

 # About
-Loadbrk is a script written for node-hill that lets you load brk files with a simple command.
-It also automatically loads a new map within a certain interval (default 10 minutes) so that your set is always fresh with a new map.
+loadbrk is a script written for node-hill that lets you load brk files with a simple command. it also automatically loads a new map within a certain interval (default 10 minutes) so that your set is always fresh with a new map.

-# Installation and Instructions
+# installation and instructions
-Installing Loadbrk is very simple.
-Just clone the repository and copy the `loadbrk.js` file into your `user_scripts` folder.
+installing loadbrk is very simple. just clone the repository and copy the `loadbrk.js` file into your `user_scripts` folder.

 ## Commands
-Using Loadbrk is also simple.
-Here are the commands:
+using loadbrk is also simple. here are the commands:

 `/load` loads a brk file.
 For example, typing `/load house` in chat will load the map at `./maps/house.brk`.